 Black Diamond recently scrapped their entire quickdraw lineup and released five new models to fill the void.
 We tested the three most compelling versions, and of these, the HotForge Hybrid was our clear favorite.
 These affordable quickdraws pair a new HotForge solid gate biner on the top with a wiregate carabiner on the bottom, combining easy clipping of the rope through the wiregate, with the easy to clean keylocking design for the top.
 While the design is simple, effective, and affordable, we received by far the most comments on their looks.
 Climbers all over the crags we climbed at noticed the hot pink versions that we tested, repeatedly asking what kind they were.

-Read review: Black Diamond HotForge Hybrid
+Read more: Black Diamond HotForge Hybrid review

-A Great Buy for Lightweight
+A Great Buy for Lightweight Draws

 Cypher Firefly II